Peter Balakian: Public Intellectual Work

 Balakian's political and cultural commentary and op-eds have appeared in The Washington Post, The Guardian, Salon, LA Times, Boston Globe, and The Daily Beast, and his essays about art and literature have appeared in Art In America, Poetry, New York Times Magazine, Tikkun, Literary Hub, The Chronicle of Higher Education, and many scholarly journals.
 In addition to his book prizes, Balakian's other awards include a Guggenheim Fellowship, an NEA Fellowship, the Presidential Medal, and the Movses Khoranatsi medal from Armenia, and the Spendlove Prize for Social Justice, Tolerance, and Diplomacy.

+In a 2008 article in the New York Times Magazine, Balakian revealed that he had pocketed bones and other remains from an alleged Armenian burial ground in Der Zor, Syria and brought them back with him to the United States.
+The article drew criticism from scholars, with one of them going so far as to call the act "grave-robbing."

 Personal life

 Balakian was married to Helen Kebabian, director of government, foundation, and corporate relations at Colgate University.

 Balakian is the nephew of former New York Times Book Review editor Nona Balakian (1918-1991), literary scholar Anna Balakian (1915-1997), and great-great nephew of Grigoris Balakian (1878-1934), memoirist and nonfiction writer and Bishop in the Armenian Apostolic Church.
 Grigoris Balakian wrote one of the most important survivor memoirs of the Armenian Genocide, Armenian Golgotha.